-The Shelby family tree is tangled, bloody, and full of names that even loyal fans confuse.
-Duke Shelby, Charles “Charlie” Shelby, Karl Thorne (Ada Shelby’s son) — each carries a different piece of the Shelby legacy.
-Here is every Shelby son that matters, who played them, what happened to them, and why Duke is the one the film chose to bet on.
+Duke Shelby, Charles “Charlie” Shelby, Karl Thorne: each carries a different piece of the Shelby legacy.
+Here is every Shelby son, who played them, what happened to them in the film, and why Duke is the one Steven Knight chose to carry the franchise forward.

 Who Is Duke Shelby?
 Tommy’s Secret Son Explained